Skip to Content

 Horton Hears A Who Paper Plate Craft – With just a paper plate and some paint, kids can bring this beloved character to life in a fun and colorful way.
 Let their imaginations go as they create their own Horton masterpiece with some common everyday items!

-Fox In Socks Puppet Craft – Let’s get crafty with Fox in Socks!
+Fox In Socks Puppet Craft – Let’s get crafty with this simple craft!
 Transform a simple paper bag into a fun puppet inspired by Dr. Seuss’s playful character who loves word games.
 With a dash of creativity and some colorful paper, kids will have a Fox in Socks puppet ready for storytelling and playtime fun!

 collage of crafts for dr seuss week